|

 Dozens Backtest instructions

 Select to screen to pick from.
-As with other testers, all stocks are
+As with other testers, all stocks

-selected every trade date and held through other trade dates, until the holding
+stocks can be selected every trade date and held through other trade

-period for those stocks is completed.
+dates, until the holding period for those stocks is completed.

 There are two ways to select the stocks to hold.
 First, you can simply